n123git/yw-cond/README.md

 00 00 00 01 <- 0x00000001/1 aka the Value
 ```

-Optionally, assuming this is the entire cond we can build the header for that sequence to give us:
+Optionally, assuming this is the entire Cond we can build the header for that sequence to give us:
 ```hex
 00 00 00 <- HEADER data; this is empty space for the engine to fill 00 1B <- COND_LENGTH this is 0x1B because there are 0x1B bytes proceeding this within the cond